What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 Organic – means the chemicals are carbon-based.

-To read the environmental protection agency’s technical definition of a volatile organic compound, click here
+To read the Environmental Protection Agency’s technical definition of a volatile organic compound, click here

 Many VOCs are human-made, although there are VOCs that occur naturally in flowers, plants, and fruit.
 VOCs also range from highly toxic to no known toxicity.